The Landscape of Montreal Telecom: Who Actually Owns the Wires

 Once you move past the two incumbents, three names dominate the conversation among Montrealers searching for cheap internet Montreal options: EBOX, Fizz, and Oxio.
 Each wins on a different axis.

-EBOX's headline offer — 1 Gbps symmetrical fiber for $55/month on its current promotion, down from a $65/month standard rate — is one of the strongest pure-fiber values available anywhere in Quebec.
+EBOX's headline offer — 1 Gbps fiber (1000/750 Mbps) for $65/month, or 500/500 Mbps symmetrical for $55/month — remains one of the strongest pure-fiber values available anywhere in Quebec, and EBOX is currently sweetening both tiers with a $100 prepaid card for new sign-ups through September 6, 2026.
 Because it runs on Bell's own FTTH lines, the underlying connection quality matches Bell Fibe directly.
-Installation, modem, and wireless router rental are included at no extra charge, and there's no fixed-term contract.
-The plan carries a small mandatory equipment rental fee that's already folded into the advertised price.
+Installation, modem, and router are included at no extra charge beyond the standard $5.95/month equipment rental already folded into the advertised price, and there's no fixed-term contract.

 Fizz: The No-Fuss Pick-Your-Speed Model

 Fizz strips internet shopping down to its simplest form: pick a speed, pay a flat monthly price, walk away anytime.
-Its entry 30 Mbps tier runs $40/month and its 100 Mbps tier runs $48/month, both with no term contract and a self-install modem shipped to your door.
+Its 100 Mbps tier runs $45/month and its 500 Mbps tier runs $55/month, both with no term contract and a self-install modem shipped to your door.
 Fizz also layers in a rollover-style rewards structure for loyal customers, which sets it apart from the strictly transactional pricing of most flanker brands.
+See our full Fizz provider page for current promo codes.

 Oxio: The Transparency and Customer Service Champion